Vladimir Aksyonov

-Vladimir Viktorovich Aksyonov (Влади́мир Ви́кторович Аксёнов; 1 February 1935 – 9 April 2024) was a Russian-born Soviet cosmonaut who served as the flight engineer on Soyuz 22 and Soyuz T-2.
+Vladimir Viktorovich Aksyonov (Владимир Викторович Аксёнов; 1 February 1935 – 9 April 2024) was a Soviet cosmonaut who served as the flight engineer on Soyuz 22 and Soyuz T-2.

 Early life

 Aksyonov was born on 1 February 1935 in Giblitsy in the Kasimovsky District to a Russian family.
 He became orphaned in his youth, with his father Viktor Stepanovich Zhivoglyadov being killed in action in 1944 on the Eastern Front of World War II; his mother Aleksandra Ivanovna Aksyonova worked as an accountant before she died in 1949.
 He was then raised by his maternal grandparents, who were well educated.
 That year, he became a member of the Komsomol and graduated from a rural seven-year school where he received good grades before being admitted to the Asimov Industrial College.
 In 1950, his family decided to send him to Kaliningrad, Moscow Oblast, to live with his aunt.
 He went on to attend the Mytishchi Engineering College, which he graduated from in 1953.
 He then attended the 10th Military Aviation School for Primary Pilot Training in Kremenchuk, which he graduated from with honors in 1955, and then went to the Chuguev Military Aviation School of Pilots.
 However, he left the school in December 1956 due to being demobilized in the mass reduction of Soviet troops.
 The next year he began working for OKB-1, and in 1963 he graduated from the All-Union Correspondence Polytechnic Institute with a degree in mechanical engineering.
 Previously in 1959, he became a member of the Communist Party.
 Eventually he began working at the test department, led by Sergey Anokhin.
 A government decree on 15 June 1966 permitted civilians and former military personnel to be crew members on Soyuz flights.
 As a tester, Aksyonov flew over 250 flights on laboratory aircraft and worked in simulations of zero gravity.
 However, it was not until 1973 that be became a cosmonaut candidate.